 Social Lettings Agency For Those At Risk Of Homelessness

 The Fund has a strong focus on achieving positive social impact by providing a person-focused solution, investing directly into residential properties across the UK.
-The properties purchased will include self-contained and multiple occupancy flats/houses/bungalows and blocks of flats with self-contained units, refurbished and adapted to a high standard to suit the needs of every individual, enabling them to lead independent lives.
+The properties purchased include self-contained and multiple occupancy flats/houses/bungalows and blocks of flats with self-contained units, refurbished and adapted to a high standard to suit the needs of every individual, enabling them to lead independent lives.

-Learning disability and mental health sector charity partners are currently being sought so charities or social enterprises focusing on learning disability, autism and mental health problems, which have an infrastructure that would enable them to lease to indivduals should get in touch.
+Learning disability and mental health sector charity partners are currently being sought so charities or social enterprises focusing on learning disability, autism and mental health problems, which have an infrastructure that would enable them to lease to individuals should get in touch.

 Many people with a learning disability in the UK continue to live in inappropriate housing; they remain on waiting lists for long periods of time; are being housed in local authority areas miles away from their families and support networks; are becoming ‘institutionalised’, facing multiple barriers to discharge and are unable to live independently.
 In fact, over 2,000* people are still living in institutions today at a cost of around £2.45 billion in welfare benefits each year.

 Prior to the Fund's launch in summer 2020, Resonance worked with learning disability, mental health charities and specialist housing associations over a two-year period to design a sector-wide solution for broader housing need, developing and creating the RSH Fund.

 The impact of the learning disability and mental health sector charities to reliably scale up the provision of appropriate housing in the community for this group is huge, with current property investment structures not tailored to their needs.

 If your organization needs property to house people with learning disabilities, autism or mental health problems and deliver more impact in this sector, we would like to hear from you.